wonch002/tic-tac-toe/README.md

 ### What does this program do?
 In this program, I've attempted to teach the computer which moves are better than others at certain states in the game.
-This is done by letting the computer randomly play against itself for 10,000 moves.
-During these iterations, the following data is collected and recorded:
+This is done by letting the computer randomly play against itself for 10,000 moves (this can be adjusted).
+During these iterations, the following data is collected and recorded into data.csv:
 * The state of the board when a move is made.
 * The move that the player makes.
 * Whether that moves ends up as a Win, Draw, or Loss.

-Using the data collected, the computer generates two models:
+Using the data collected, the computer generates several models:
 * DecisionTreeClassifier
 * K-Nearest Neighbors
+* XGBoost
+* Guassian Naive Bayes

+These models are pulled from the sklearn library.
+I selected these models because I have learned about them in either class or at work, and I wanted to see how they performed on this type of data.
+Further, I wanted to see how they performed against each other.

 ### How does it perform?
 Currently, these models do not perform very well.
 However, the point of this